Lockheed F-94 Starfire: Alaskan Air Command

 These propeller-driven interceptors were augmented in 1950 when the 449th Fighter-All Weather Squadron at Ladd AFB began receiving F-94As in mid-1950s.
 The squadron was divided into the F-82 flight and the F-94 flight as the jet interceptors doubled the squadron in size.
 In Anchorage, the 57th Fighter Group at Elmendorf AFB began sending its F-80C Shooting Stars back to the Continental United States in batches of four or five as they were replaced by the F-94As.
 Elmendorf AFB, being located close to the Gulf of Alaska in the south had much more moderate weather than Ladd AFB, located in Central Alaska where winter temperatures often fell below -40 F. Hydraulic fluids would turn to jelly, and the engines in the jets would have starting problems.
 Extreme cold weather training for Air Force personnel assigned to Ladd AFB was mandatory in the event of an emergency ejection or even just being outside in the winter, losing a glove, and dropping a wrench or tool.
 Skin would freeze upon touching bare metal, and mechanics would have tools "welded" to their fingers at times.

 The 449th utilized its F-82Hs as long-range reconnaissance aircraft along the Siberian coastline and the Chukchi Peninsula.
 Also the F-82s were flown in a ground support role during maneuvers with the Army forces.
 They would also drop bombs on frozen rivers to break up ice floes.
 For these missions, the F-94 was totally unsuitable and it also did not have the range for the long distance reconnaissance flights necessary to monitor the Siberian coast.
 Alaska was divided into two areas, the northern part under the 11th Air Division, headquartered at Ladd AFB, and had control of the GCI sites in the northern half of the territory.
 The 57th Fighter Group, based at Elmendorf AFB, was responsible for everything south.
 In April 1953, the 57th FIG was inactivated and the three squadrons F-94s at Elmendorf AFB became part of the 10th Air Division.
 Both the 449th FIS and the 57th FIG deployed the F-94s to advance airfields at Marks AFB, near Nome, along with King Salmon Airport and Galena AFB where it stood alert to respond to GCI intruder alerts for unknown aircraft detected intruding on Alaskan airspace.

 The F-82Hs at Ladd were retired in the summer of 1953 when due to lack of logistics support, the aircraft became too unreliable to keep in the air.
 The 449th flew the F-94A until F-94Bs became available as hand-me-downs from Elmendorf AFB the 57th FIG was inactivated replaced by the 10th Air Division.
-There, the 10th AD received new F-86D Sabre Interceptors.
+There, the 10th AD received new North American F-86D Sabre interceptors.
 The 449th at Ladd sent their F-94As back to the CONUS and Air National Guard Service.
 By the end of 1954, it also was being re-equipped with F-86Ds, with the last of the Starfires also being sent to the Air National Guard.